Parsonage-Turner syndrome is an acute idiopathic brachial neuritis.

 The presentation is typically quite sudden, with an onset of a painful shoulder girdle and progressive weakness.
 Symptoms are however non-specific and can mimic numerous other much more common conditions such as cervical spondylosis, labral tear with paralabral cyst and other suprascapular notch masses, rotator cuff deficiency, shoulder impingement, calcific tendonitis and adhesive capsulitis 1-2.

 The findings are unilateral in two-thirds of cases.
+Bilateral involvement is reported.